EMERGENCY:

 Palestinians in Gaza have been killed

 Conditions in Gaza leave little hope for survival.
-If people do not die from violence, they could die from disease and hunger.
+People continue to fear violence, as well as the impacts of disease and hunger.

 hospital icon

-Before the conflict erupted, 36 hospitals in Gaza were operational and access to emergency and primary health care remains disrupted.
+Before the conflict erupted, 36 hospitals in Gaza were operational.
+Access to emergency and primary health care remains disrupted.

 Our Impact

-Since October 2023, Project HOPE has been responding to the worsening humanitarian crisis in Gaza by providing urgently needed medical and mental health services and delivering vital supplies.
-Our work includes emergency health care, primary health care, surgical care, and mental health support.
+Since October 2023, Project HOPE has been responding to the humanitarian crisis in Gaza by providing urgently needed medical care, mental health services, and delivering vital supplies.
+Our work includes emergency health care, primary health care, surgical care, maternal and newborn care, water trucking services, and mental health support.

-Project HOPE is providing both primary and maternal health services at six clinics in Khan Younis and Deir al Balah, dispatching mobile teams to displaced communities as needed.
-In addition, our mobile medical teams are providing primary health care services to displaced families in the Rafah area.
-We have also joined forces with the Jordanian Health Aid Society – International (JHASi) to dispatch teams of trauma and emergency care specialists to Al Aqsa Hospital in Deir al Balah.
+Project HOPE is providing both primary and maternal health services at seven clinics in Khan Younis, Gaza City, and Deir al Balah, dispatching mobile teams to displaced communities as needed.
+We have also joined forces with the Jordanian Health Aid Society – International (JHASi) to dispatch teams of trauma and emergency care specialists to Al Aqsa Hospital in Deir al Balah and high-need hospitals in Gaza City.

-Project HOPE has strengthened its clinics to provide malnutrition treatment, maternal health care, mental health support, as well as begin water trucking services to address urgent health needs and the shortage of clean drinking water in the communities we serve.
+Project HOPE has strengthened its clinics to provide malnutrition treatment, maternal health care, mental health support, as well as water trucking services to address urgent health needs and the shortage of clean drinking water in the communities we serve.
+These services are critical right now, as winter storms and floods wreak havoc and over 1.2 million people are exposed to raw sewage near their shelters.

 Project HOPE transported seven Interagency Emergency Health Kits and seven Trauma Emergency Surgical Kits — a total of 87 pallets — into Gaza through Egypt.
-These crucial, lifesaving items strengthened the capacity of our clinics in Dier al Balah and Rafah and supported health workers and patients at Al Aqsa Hospital.
-The essential pharmaceuticals and medical supplies in these kits are also addressing the critical shortages being exacerbated by the conflict.
+These crucial, lifesaving items strengthened the capacity of our clinics and supported health workers and patients at Al Aqsa Hospital.
+The essential pharmaceuticals and medical supplies in these kits are also addressing critical shortages caused by the conflict.

-Despite the escalating dangers and persistent humanitarian access challenges, Project HOPE has provided primary health care, mental health assistance, emergency health care, surgical care, essential supplies, basic nutrition support, supplements, and more to over 68,000 people.
+Despite the persistent dangers and humanitarian access challenges, Project HOPE has provided primary health care, mental health assistance, emergency health care, surgical care, maternal care, water trucking services, essential supplies, basic nutrition support, and more to over 442,000 people in the past year.
 These humanitarian efforts strive to address the urgent challenges children in Gaza are facing, including violence, food and water scarcity, and increasing instability due to displacement from their homes and schools.
 Project HOPE remains steadfast in our commitment to providing lifesaving support to Palestinians in Gaza and the West Bank.

 In Gaza, Project HOPE:

-• Distributes hygiene kits, blankets, and mattresses for displaced communities in Gaza
+• Distributes hygiene kits, dignity items, winterization supplies, blankets, and other essentials to displaced families

 Do one thing today.